 B.S.
 English Education, Florida State University

-Ms. Wolf started her career in Chicago and is excited to spend her second year teaching in NYC at Bronx Envision Academy.
+Ms. Wolf started her career in Chicago and is excited to spend her third year teaching in NYC at Bronx Envision Academy.
 She has a passion for reading and writing and hopes to spark the same interest in her students this year.

 Biographies Coming Soon…

 Mr. Ernest Buonocore, Global History Teacher